BurntPineapple52/burntpineapple52.github.io/_posts/2025-04-27-breakout-development.md

 tags: [aider, html5, javascript, games]
 ---

-Development continued on the Breakout game.
+Development started on the Breakout.
 The current implementation includes:

 - CRT-style visual effects with scanlines and flicker
 - Paddle controls for mouse, touch and keyboard